-Each Party shall provide that where its judicial authorities have found an infringement of an intellectual property right, those authorities may issue an injunction aimed at prohibiting or stopping the infringement.29 the infringer; and where appropriate and subject to the Party's law, a third party over whom the relevant judicial authority exercises jurisdiction and whose services are used to infringe an intellectual property right.

-The injunction referred to in paragraph 1 shall be available against:
+- 1. Each Party shall provide that where its judicial authorities have found an infringement of an intellectual property right, those authorities may issue an injunction aimed at prohibiting or stopping the infringement.29 - 2.
+The injunction referred to in paragraph 1 shall be available against: - (a) the infringer; and